 You can officially have your first meeting when enough people have joined.
 Make sure to figure out a time and place for it.
 You would have to get the school's permission to reserve a room or another space to host the recruitment meeting.

-Do a brief introduction of the club and answer any questions your members may have.
-It would be great to provide refreshments and organize a few icebreaker questions or activities to help your members become more comfortable participating in the meeting.
+Introduce the club briefly and answer any questions your members may have.
+Provide refreshments and organize a few icebreaker questions or activities to help your members become more comfortable participating in the meeting.
 At the end of the meeting, let members know where and when the next meeting will be held.

 You should have a set plan of roles to fill for the members.
 The most common roles for a high school club are: